codeparticle/whitelabelwallet.styleguide/src/components/theme-provider/README.md

 A react hook pattern to consume the theme

 ### Usage
-The React Style Guide uses `styled-jsx` to facilitate theming.
+The WhiteLabelWallet uses `styled-jsx` to facilitate theming.
 This example will demonstrate how this library uses it, however you are not required to use `styled-jsx`.

 ```jsx
 // Theme.js